 It can also be difficult to be restricted both mentally and physically due to an injury and/or disability.
 Take solace in the fact that The Rosenblum Law Firm can help make the process effortlessly more coherent.

-Having to live life with a disability can present many challenges.
-Not only do you have to deal with a chronic condition that causes you pain physically and emotionally there are other concerns such as paying bills and being able to support your family.
-If you have been disabled and are not in a position to work and earn a living, than you should consult with an attorney because you may be eligible to receive income through Social Security Disability benefits.
+Having to live with a disability can present many challenges.
+An unknown fact to most is if you have a disability and are not capable to work and/or earn a living, then you should consult with an attorney because you may be eligible to receive income through Social Security Disability benefits.

 What Is Social Security Disability?

-Social Security Disability Insurance (SSDI) is a safety net for exactly this type of situation.
-Over the years you have been working and have paid Social Security taxes toward this federal insurance program.
-The SSDI program pays out monthly benefits to eligible individuals who are no longer able to work due to an illness or other disabling condition which is expected to last at least a year.
-Statistics show that over 8 million disabled workers currently receive Social Security Disability compensation and that the average benefit paid to someone on SSDI is over $13,000 a year.
+Social Security Disability Insurance (SSDI) is a safety net for people who have disabilities that prevent them from working to earn a living.
+Over the years, the government has committed the collected Social Security taxes toward this federal insurance program.
+The SSDI program pays out monthly benefits to eligible individuals who are no longer able to work due to any illnesses or other disabling conditions, which is expected to last at least a year.
+Statistics show that over 8 million disabled workers currently receive Social Security Disability compensations and that the average benefit paid to someone on SSDI is over $13,000 a year.

-SSDI is a part of the overall Social Security program that pays retirement benefits to workers who have reached retirement age.
+SSDI is part of a larger Social Security program that also pays retirement benefits to workers who have reached retirement age.
 Benefits that are paid out to disabled workers under SSDI are based on earnings in the past and to dependents within the family.
-The reality however is that receiving Social Security Disability benefits is easier said than done as the majority of cases are denied the first time around and many valid claims are denied over technicalities in the application process.
-It’s important that you consult your with a knowledgeable Social Security disability lawyer who can answer your questions and guide you along the complex process.
+Lamentably, receiving Social Security Disability benefits is easier said than done.
+The majority of cases are denied the first time around and many valid claims are denied because of technicalities in the application process.
+The Rosenblum Law Firm has a long history of solving many of these problems for our clients.
+Our attorneys can answer all your questions and guide you guide you along this labyrinthine process.

 The Social Security Disability Process